-Buenos Aires, or “good airs”, was named by the city’s first European settlers and sailors, who chose the name as thanks for the strong winds that brought them to South American continent.
+The city’s first European settlers and sailors named Buenos Aires, or “good airs,” chose the name thanks to the strong winds that brought them to the South American continent.

 As the capital of Argentina, some 14 million people call Buenos Aires home.
-It’s actually the second most visited city in all of Latin America (and the first most visited in South America).
+It’s actually the second most visited city in Latin America (and the first most visited in South America).

 For centuries, Argentina’s pampas have been used as grazing land for some of the world’s best cattle, and that’s why Buenos Aires rarely disappoints those looking for great cuisine.